appwrite/appwrite/docs/tutorials/add-runtime.md

 Function Runtimes allow you to execute code written in any language and form the basis of Appwrite's Cloud Functions!
 Appwrite's goal is to support as many function runtimes as possible.

 ## 1. Prerequisites
-In order for a function runtime to work, two prerequisites **must** be met due to the way Appwrite's Runtime Execution Model works:
+For a function runtime to work, two prerequisites **must** be met due to the way Appwrite's Runtime Execution Model works:

  - [ ] The Language in question must be able to run a web server that can serve JSON and text.
  - [ ] The Runtime must be able to be packaged into a Docker container

  Note: Both Compiled and Interpreted languages work with Appwrite's execution model but are written in slightly different ways.

-It's really easy to contribute to an open source project, but when using GitHub, there are a few steps we need to follow.
-This section will take you step-by-step through the process of preparing your own local version of Appwrite, where you can make any changes without affecting Appwrite right away.
+It's really easy to contribute to an open-source project, but when using GitHub, there are a few steps we need to follow.
+This section will take you step-by-step through the process of preparing your local version of Appwrite, where you can make any changes without affecting Appwrite right away.
 > If you are experienced with GitHub or have made a pull request before, you can skip to [Implement new runtime](https://github.com/appwrite/appwrite/blob/master/docs/tutorials/add-runtime.md#2-implement-new-runtime).

 ### 1.1 Fork the Appwrite repository